javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 For instance:

-- [navigator](mdn:api/Window/navigator) object provides background information about the browser and the operating system.
+- The [navigator](mdn:api/Window/navigator) object provides background information about the browser and the operating system.
 There are many properties, but the two most widely known are: `navigator.userAgent` -- about the current browser, and `navigator.platform` -- about the platform (can help to differ between Windows/Linux/Mac etc).
-- [location](mdn:api/Window/location) object allows us to read the current URL and can redirect the browser to a new one.
+- The [location](mdn:api/Window/location) object allows us to read the current URL and can redirect the browser to a new one.

 Here's how we can use the `location` object: